-Using a blue splice, crimp the single yellow with blue stripe wire from the underhood harness into the vehicle's driver's side turn signal wire.
+Using a blue splice, crimp the single yellow wire from the underhood harness into the vehicle's driver's side turn signal wire.

-Using a blue splice, crimp the single green with white stripe wire from the underhood harness into the vehicle's curbside turn signal wire.
+Using a blue splice, crimp the single green wire from the underhood harness into the vehicle's curbside turn signal wire.

-18. Select the proper headlight adapter for your vehicle, specific instructions are included with each kit.
+19. Select the proper headlight adapter for your vehicle, specific instructions are included with each kit.

 The headlight adapter kit consists of two identical adapters.
-Install the adapters according to the instructions included with the kit, then connect to the 5-pin connectors of the underhood wiring harness.
+Install the adapters according to the instructions included with the kit and connect to the 5-pin connectors of the underhood wiring harness.

-19. Secure all cables away from hot or moving components with cable ties.
+20. Secure all cables away from hot or moving components with cable ties.